particle-iot/device-os/docs/build.md

 - `all`: the default target - builds the artefact for the project
 - `clean`: deletes all artefacts so the next build runs from a clean state
-- 'all program-dfu': (not bootloader) - builds and flashes the executable to a device via dfu
+- `all program-dfu`: (not bootloader) - builds and flashes the executable to a device via dfu
-- 'all st-flash': flashes the executable to a device via the st-link `st-flash` utility
+- `all st-flash`: flashes the executable to a device via the st-link `st-flash` utility

 ## Variables

 `make` accepts variable definitions as part of the command invocation

-- `v` - verbose - set to 1 to trigger verbose output
+- `v` - verbose - set to 1 to trigger verbose output.
 - `PLATFORM`/`PLATFORM_ID`: specifies the target platform, either as a name or as an ID.
 - `PRODUCT_ID`: specifies the target product ID.
 - `PRODUCT_FIRMWARE_VERSION`: specifies the firmware version that is sent to the cloud.